juliemaranonuevo/simple-weather-app/README.md

 -   Performance Optimization: The application is optimized for performance, with minimized API calls and efficient data handling.
 This ensures fast load times and a smooth user experience, even when dealing with extensive weather data.

-3. Scalability and Maintainability

--   Scalable Design: The application is designed to be easily scalable.
-Adding more cities or integrating additional features, such as air quality data, can be accomplished with minimal adjustments to the existing codebase.

 ## How to Use the Application

 1. Setup: Clone the repository and install the required dependencies.